 - Each entry may address either a single project or two related projects.
 A project is considered to be a group of associated activities.
 An example of two related projects would be:

-- Projects must be put into action or completed during the 2018-19 Fiscal Year; however, they may be initiated prior to this time period.
+- Projects must be put into action or completed within the last completed fiscal year (FY 2021-22) or the current fiscal year (FY 2022-23); however, they may be initiated prior to this time period.

 - Each application should include a concise Project Description to explain the purpose and significance of the entry, and counties may provide additional materials to support their application.
 Please review the instructions for completing the Project Description and support materials carefully to be sure your application addresses the judging criteria and is formatted correctly.
 Judges may deduct points for entries that do not adhere to the rules and requirements.

-- Applicants who meet the deadline and all requirements will be scheduled to present their projects during the awards competition.
-A representative from the county submitting the entry must be physically present during the competition and participate in the presentation.
+- Applicants who meet the deadline and all application requirements are required to present their projects at a scheduled time during the awards competition.
+A representative from the county submitting the entry must participate in the presentation.

 - Nothing may be given to the judges during the competition.
 The judges will only consider the Project Description and support materials received by the deadline and the presentation.

 Instructions for Project Description